openshift/enhancements/enhancements/cluster-logging/cluster-logging-v2-apis.md

 * Collect logs from various sources and services running on a cluster
 * Normalize the logs to common format to include workload metadata (i.e. labels, namespace, name)
 * Forward logs to storage of an administrator's choosing (e.g. LokiStack)
-* Provide a Red Hat managed storage solution
+* Provide a Red Hat managed log storage solution
 * Provide an interface to allow users to review logs from a Red Hat managed storage solution

 The following user stories describe deployment scenarios to support these objectives: